Carlisle Canal: History

-The Committee sought a second opinion from Thomas Telford, who produced a report on 6 February 1808.
+The committee sought a second opinion from Thomas Telford, who produced a report on 6 February 1808.
 He described a Cumberland Canal, which would allow sea-going vessels to reach Carlisle, but would also be part of a grander plan to link Carlisle to other parts of the country, and could be incorporated into the coast to coast waterway.
 He suggested that locks should be at least as big as those on the Forth and Clyde Canal, with a width of 20 ft and a depth of water of 8 ft over the lock cills.
 His canal would leave the Solway Firth about 1 mi upstream of Bowness-on-Solway to reach Carlisle, and would cost £109,393.
 In order to provide a water supply, a navigable feeder would continue onwards to Wigton, which would be suitable for 7 ft wide narrow boats, and would cost an additional £38,139.
 He also quoted two other prices for narrower canals, but noted that these would require goods to be transferred to smaller boats, with the inherent costs and inconvenience.
 Chapman suggested that a steam pump would be a better way to supply water, unless the Wigton route was likely to be commercially profitable, and also suggested somewhat smaller locks, at 65 ft long, 16 ft wide with 6 ft of water over the cills.
 This would enable Mersey flats to reach Carlisle, without resorting to transhipment.
 However, no further progress was made at that time.

 After eight and a half years, another meeting was held at Carlisle on 7 October 1817, and Chapman was asked to produce a survey for a canal suitable for vessels of at least 70 tons.
 He was to ensure that it could become part of the coast to coast link.
 His canal started at Fisher's Cross, subsequently named Port Carlisle, although this name had also been applied to Sandsfield in earlier days.
 It would feature locks 74 by 17 ft, while the channel would be 50 ft wide by 8 ft deep, and would cost £75,392.
 A link to Newcastle upon Tyne could be built on a smaller scale, and another link could be built along the valley of the Eden to serve slate quarries near Ullswater.
-His plan was accepted, money was raised locally, and an Act of Parliament was obtained in 1819, which authorised the Carlisle Canal to raise £80,000 in capital, and an extra £40,000 if required.
+His plan was accepted, money was raised locally, and the Carlisle Canal Act 1819 (59 Geo.
+3. c. xiii) was obtained, which authorised the Carlisle Canal to raise £80,000 in capital, and an extra £40,000 if required.
 The chairman of the committee, Dr John Heysham, suggested they look at other canals before starting work, and visits were made to the Lancaster Canal and the Forth and Clyde Canael.